zivlakmilos/react-native-gradient-buttons/README.md

   - default: `'Heavy'`
   - options: `'Heavy'`, `'Medium'`, `'Light'`
 - `onPressAction`: `Function`
   - No default
   - options: any function you want to pass to the Gradient Button
+- `onLongPressAction`: `Function`
+  - No default
+  - options: any function you want to pass to the Gradient Button
 - `disabled`: `Boolean`